sajad-git/PySQL/README.md

 ## PySQL

 <p align="center">
 PySQL is a Python library for interacting with SQL Server databases.
-It provides a simplified interface for common database operations.
+It provides a simplified methodes for common database operations.
 </p>

 <p align="center">